-Fall is right around the corner!
+Fall is here!
 In Cumming, that means crisp air, colorful leaves to spice up your Sawnee Mountain hikes and walks on the Greenway, and weekends packed with family-friendly festivals and activities.
 It’s the perfect time of year to head to North Georgia to pick apples and pumpkins, go for a hayride and even meander in a giant sunflower field.

 Take the family on a day trip to North Georgia for some apple pickin’ fun!
 Hillcrest Orchards and B.J.
 Reece are located down the road from each other in Ellijay and for a set price, both offer loads of family fun.

 Come to Hillcrest Orchards for the Apple Pickin’ Jubilee, which runs on weekends through Oct.
 29. Admission includes more than 20 activities!
 We easily spend 3 hours on our visits here.
 Watch live pig races, play miniature golf, take a pedal tractor along the trike track, play in the Apple Tree Maze, pet baby goats at the petting zoo and even milk a cow.
 You can purchase a U-pic bag along with your festival entry and come home with a bag of freshly picked apples.

 Before picking apples, my kids love to jump on the giant bouncy pillow, take a few spins around the orchard from the tractor-pulled cow ride and slide down the 50-foot tire slide.
 Another highlight is trekking through the woods and along the creek on a nature trail filled with scenes from nursery rhymes and fairy tales.